markNZed/processism-react-three/storyboard.md

 ### 9.5.2.
 Animation
 Begin with a circular "viewfinder" in the center of the screen.
 Inside this circle, relationships and processes are clearly visible — lines and nodes are actively connecting and interacting.
 Outside the circle, the screen is dimmed or blurred, indicating the presence of relationships and processes that are not immediately visible or attended to.
 As the viewfinder moves across the screen, different parts of the system come into focus, while others fade into the background, symbolizing the conscious and unconscious aspects of experience.
 Occasionally, the circle expands, revealing more of the system, then contracts, narrowing the focus again.
 ### 9.5.3.
 Narration
-Let's explore how awareness helps us distinguish between conscious and unconscious processes.
-In this context, 'consciousness' refers to experiences we're actively aware of, while 'unconsciousness' includes experiences and processes that occur without our immediate attention.
-For example, we might not notice the pressure of the chair we're sitting on or fully grasp how our taxes are being spent—these are processes involving us but often remain outside our conscious focus.
+Let's explore how awareness shapes our experience of processes.
+In our daily lives, some processes occur within our conscious awareness—we're actively attentive to them.
+Others operate unconsciously, outside our immediate focus.

-Imagine this circular area represents our conscious awareness.
-Inside this circle, relationships and processes are clear—we're aware of them.
-Outside the circle lies a vast array of relationships and processes operating below our immediate awareness.
+Imagine a moving circle representing our field of awareness.
+Inside this circle, relationships and processes are vivid and clear; we notice them and can engage directly.
+Outside the circle lies a vast array of interactions continuing without our conscious attention.

 Most processes we participate in are unconscious.
-They include automatic functions in our bodies, habitual behaviors in our relationships, and broader societal and environmental dynamics.
-We usually remain unaware of these unless something brings them into focus, like a sudden change or deliberate attention.
+Our bodies regulate temperature, digest food, and heal wounds without deliberate involvement.
+Socially, we navigate complex norms and cues often without explicit awareness.
+Even broader environmental and societal systems we depend on operate largely outside our daily attention.

-Our sensitivity to these processes—whether conscious or unconscious—determines the range of options available to us.
-When we expand our awareness, enlarging the circle, we become sensitive to more processes and can engage with a broader range of relationships and influences.
-Conversely, narrowing our focus limits what we can perceive and respond to.
+Our capacity to expand or narrow our awareness influences how we interact with the world.
+By widening the circle, we become sensitive to more processes, gaining opportunities to engage more fully and make informed choices.
+Narrowing our focus can help us concentrate but may cause us to miss important context.

-This leads us to consider the 'self.'
-In a narrow sense, the self might be viewed as just our ego and personal narratives—the stories we tell about who we are.
-Here, consciousness is confined to immediate concerns.
-Alternatively, we can broaden the definition to include all processes we're sensitive to, both conscious and unconscious, expanding our understanding of the self.
+This understanding leads us to consider the nature of the self.
+If we define the self narrowly—as just the conscious ego or personal narrative—we limit our sense of identity to processes within immediate awareness.
+However, if we broaden our perspective to include unconscious processes influencing us, our sense of self expands.

-By recognizing the fluid boundary between conscious and unconscious processes, we open up new possibilities for understanding ourselves.
-It's not just about what we're aware of at any given moment but about how we navigate the vast network of processes that shape our experience.
-Expanding our sensitivity and awareness allows us to engage more fully with the world, integrating a larger range of processes into our understanding of ourselves and our place in the world.
+Recognizing the fluid boundary between conscious and unconscious processes allows us to appreciate the depth and complexity of our experiences.
+It invites us to explore the wider network of relationships shaping us, enhancing our understanding of who we are and how we engage with the world.

 ## 9.6.
 Scene: Subjective vs Unsubjective
 ### 9.6.1.
 Objective
 Distinguish between subjective and unsubjective experiences, highlighting their implications for our understanding of the self.
 ### 9.6.2.
 Animation
 ### 9.6.3.
 Narration
-In our everyday lives, we often experience ourselves as distinct observers moving through the world—there's a clear sense of 'I' experiencing things separate from everything else.
-This feeling of subjectivity is so familiar that we might take it for granted.
-It's the awareness that our experiences are uniquely our own, that we are individuals interacting with a world outside of ourselves.
+In everyday life, we often experience ourselves as distinct individuals—a clear sense of "I" observing and interacting with the world.
+This subjectivity is familiar, anchoring us in personal experiences.

-However, there are moments when this sense of self isn't present at all.
-For example, when we're so deeply engrossed in a task, absorbed in a captivating story, or fully engaged in physical activity, we might lose track of time and completely forget about ourselves.
-In these instances, the usual boundaries between 'me' and 'not me' dissolve, and the experience of self fades away.
+However, there are moments when this sense of self fades.
+When deeply engrossed in a task, immersed in a story, or fully engaged in physical activity, we may lose awareness of ourselves as separate observers.
+Time seems to vanish, and boundaries between "me" and "not me" blur.

-This brings us to the concept of unsubjective experiences.
-These are states where the typical sense of being a separate observer is absent.
-We're still conscious and aware, but the experience doesn't include the usual feeling of 'I' at the center.
-The experience becomes less about 'me' observing something and more about simply being part of what is happening.
+These are unsubjective experiences—states where the usual sense of being a distinct self recedes.
+We're still conscious and aware, but the focus is on the experience itself rather than ourselves experiencing it.

-Such experiences highlight that the self is not always present in our consciousness.
-The experience of self can come and go, depending on our engagement with the world around us.
-This shows that our sense of self is not a constant, but something that can fluctuate and even disappear at times.
-This challenges the notion of a fixed, ever-present self and opens the possibility of recentering our experience around other priorities.
+These moments highlight that our sense of self isn't constant.
+It can fluctuate, expanding or contracting based on our engagement with the world.
+This challenges the notion of a fixed, ever-present self and suggests identity is more fluid than we might assume.

-As we continue our exploration, we'll delve deeper into how these insights relate to our understanding of self and our participation within larger systems.
+Understanding the interplay between subjective and unsubjective experiences enriches our appreciation of consciousness.
+It shows the self isn't a static entity but a dynamic process that can shift and transform with context and engagement.

 ## 9.7.
 Scene: Self
 ### 9.7.1.
 Objective
 To present the self as an emergent process rather than a fixed essence, challenging the notion of an "authentic self".
 ### 9.7.2.
 Animation
 ### 9.7.3.
 Narration
-Our exploration of processism brings us to a profound insight: the understanding of the self not as a fixed essence but as a complex, emergent process.
+Our exploration of processism leads us to a profound insight: the self isn't a fixed essence but an emergent process continually shaped by interactions and experiences.

-The idea of the 'authentic self' is a powerful and pervasive concept in Western culture.
-It suggests that within each of us lies a core, unchanging essence — something true that defines who we really are.
-This concept can be comforting, offering a sense of stability and purpose.
-We can have experiences that are deeply aligned with our conception of an 'authentic self.'
+In many cultures, especially in the West, there's a strong belief in an "authentic self"—a core, unchanging identity defining who we truly are.
+This notion can offer comfort and stability, suggesting that if we look deep enough, we'll find our true selves.

-However, processism invites us to question this notion.
-If the self is a process, constantly shaped and reshaped by our interactions, experiences, and relationships, then the 'authentic self' is not a fixed entity waiting to be discovered.
-Instead, it is something that emerges and evolves over time, influenced by the contexts we inhabit.
+However, processism invites us to reconsider this perspective.
+If the self is a dynamic process, constantly influenced by relationships, contexts, and experiences, then the idea of a fixed "authentic self" becomes less tenable.

-As the context changes, so too does the self.
-The pursuit of an unchanging 'authentic self' can become a never-ending quest, leading to frustration and disappointment when the self inevitably shifts in response to new circumstances.
-The idea that we must find something may even lead to a sense of failure or depression when that stability proves elusive.
+As we move through life, we change.
+Our beliefs, values, interests, and even personalities can evolve in response to new experiences and environments.
+Clinging to a notion of an unchanging self can lead to frustration when we inevitably encounter situations challenging or altering our identity.

-By embracing the self as an emergent process, we open ourselves to a more fluid and dynamic understanding of identity.
-This perspective allows us to appreciate the richness and diversity of our experiences without the pressure to conform to a static idea of who we are supposed to be.
-Instead of searching for a fixed 'authentic self,' we can explore the ongoing process of becoming, recognizing that our identity is continuously co-created through our interactions with the world around us.
-Our self is a reflection of our context and our practices.
+Embracing the self as an emergent process allows us to appreciate the richness of our evolving nature.
+Instead of seeking a fixed identity, we can engage with the ongoing process of becoming, recognizing that who we are is continually co-created through interactions with the world.

+This perspective doesn't negate the importance of personal identity; rather, it enriches it by acknowledging the fluidity and adaptability inherent in being human.
+By letting go of the pursuit of an unchanging "authentic self," we open ourselves to growth, transformation, and deeper connections with the processes shaping our lives.

+## 9.8.
+Recap Scene: Discovering the Self in Process
+### 9.8.1.
+Objective
+Summarize the concepts of agency, consciousness, and the emergent self, setting the stage for exploring knowledge, language, and non-foundationalism.
+### 9.8.2.
+Animation
+An individual's silhouette dissolves into a flow of interconnected processes, symbolizing the self as an emergent property.
+Threads represent experiences, relationships, and internal processes weaving together.
+### 9.8.3.
+Narration

+We've delved into the nature of agency, understanding it as an emergent property arising from dynamic relationships within systems.
+We've explored consciousness and the self, recognizing that identity is not a fixed essence but a continuous process shaped by interactions and experiences.

+By embracing the fluidity of the self, we're prepared to examine how knowledge and language also emerge from processes, leading us to consider non-foundationalism and the evolving nature of understanding.

 # 10. Section: Knowledge, Language, and Non-foundationalism
 ## 10.1.
 Objective